 Nora tells her friend that they had to borrow money from her father in order to pay for it all.

 Christine asks if that was around the time that Nora's father died.

 Yes, says Nora.
 It was terrible, because she couldn't go see him.
 She was pregnant and about to give birth at any moment.

-Christine asks if Torvald is OK now, because a doctor entered along with her.
+Christine asks if Torvald is okay now, because a doctor entered along with her.